 Annual disclosure of information on billed quantities and line charge revenues

-Subject to clause 2.13.1, within 6 months after the end of each disclosure year, every GDB must publicly disclose the information specified in Schedule 8.
+Within 6 months after the end of each disclosure year, every GDB must publicly disclose the information specified in Schedule 8.

-Subject to clause 2.13.1, if prices differ between sub-networks, a separate Schedule 8 must be completed for each sub-network.
+If prices differ between sub-networks, a separate Schedule 8 must be completed for each sub-network.

 NON-FINANCIAL INFORMATION RELATing TO NETWORK ASSETS

-Subject to clause 2.13.1, within 6 months after the end of each disclosure year, every GDB must—
+Within 6 months after the end of each disclosure year, every GDB must—

 (1) Complete each of the following reports by inserting all information relating to the gas distribution services supplied by the GDB for the disclosure years provided for in the following reports-